anish-mangla/second-hard-market/README.md

    - No transitive dependencies
    - All non-key attributes depend directly on the primary key, not on other non-key attributes

+4. **Boyce-Codd Normal Form (BCNF)**:
+   - Every determinant is a candidate key
+   - The categories hierarchy is properly modeled using a self-referential relationship

 ### Relationships

 The database implements the following relationships: